+Amen.
+Amen.
+Amen.
+Amen.
+Amen.
 Now the serpent was more crafty than any other beast of the field that the Lord God had made.
-He said to the woman, Did God actually say, You shall not eat of any tree in the garden?

-[1:40] And the woman said to the serpent, We may eat of the fruit of the trees in the garden, but God said, You shall not eat of the fruit of the tree that is in the midst of the garden, neither shall you touch it, lest you die.
+He said to the woman, did God actually say you shall not eat of any tree in the garden?
+And the woman said to the serpent, we may eat of the fruit of the trees in the garden, but God said you shall not eat of the fruit of the tree that is in the midst of the garden, neither shall you touch it, lest you die.

-But the serpent said to the woman, You will not surely die, for God knows that when you eat of it, your eyes will be opened, and you will be like God, knowing good and evil.
+But the serpent said to the woman, you will not surely die, for God knows that when you eat of it, your eyes will be opened and you will be like God, knowing good and evil.

-So when the woman saw that the tree was good for food, and that it was a delight to the eyes, and that the tree was to be desired to make one wise, she took of its fruit and ate.
+[12:40] So when the woman saw that the tree was good for food and that it was a delight to the eyes and that the tree was to be desired to make one wise, she took of its fruit and ate.

-And she also gave some to her husband, who was with her, and he ate.
-The Lord God said to the serpent, Because you have done this, cursed are you above all livestock, and above all beasts of the field.
+And she also gave some to her husband who was with her and he ate.
+The Lord God said to the serpent, because you have done this, cursed are you above all livestock and above all beasts of the field.

-On your belly you shall go, and dust you shall eat all the days of your life.
-I will put enmity between you and the woman, and between your offspring and her offspring.
+On your belly you shall go and dust you shall eat all the days of your life.
+I will put enmity between you and the woman and between your offspring and her offspring.

-[2:52] He shall bruise your head, and you shall bruise his heel.
+He shall bruise your head and you shall bruise his heel.
 To the woman he said, I will surely multiply your pain in childbearing.

 In pain you shall bring forth children.
-Your desire will be for your husband, and he shall rule over you.
-And to Adam he said, Because you have listened to the voice of your wife, and have eaten of the tree of which I commanded you, you shall not eat of it.
+Your desire will be for your husband and he shall rule over you.
+And to Adam he said, because you have listened to the voice of your wife and have eaten of the tree of which I commanded you, you shall not eat of it.

-Cursed is the ground because of you.
-In pain you shall eat of it, all the days of your life.
-Thorns and thistles it shall bring forth for you, and you shall eat the plants of the field.
+[13:54] Cursed is the ground because of you.
+In pain you shall eat of it all the days of your life.
+Thorns and thistles it shall bring forth for you.

-By the sweat of your face you shall eat bread, till you return to the ground.
-For out of it you were taken, for you are dust, and to dust you shall return.
+And you shall eat the plants of the field.
+By the sweat of your face you shall eat bread.
+Till you return to the ground.
+For out of it you were taken.

+For you are dust.
+And to dust you shall return.
+A curse upon human relationships.
+A curse upon nature.